 - Our local hospital holds an annual open day and we make a point to go.
 That way my children are familiar with the environment, some of the rooms and wards and even some of the faces before they ever even need to go for an appointment there.
 They can explore the inside of an ambulance, dress up like a surgeon and get a plaster cast on their arm – they come into contact with a medical establishment in a fun way.

 - Each of my sons came with us to the dentist appointment before they turned three when they were due to start check ups themselves.
 The dentist then suggested that they lay on top of ‘mama or papa’ on the dentist’s chair so the dentist could count their teeth.
 They each felt safe because they were with one of us, and they knew nothing was going to happen beyond opening their mouths and having their teeth counted.
 The next time they went they were already familiar with what would be expected.

 - Role play going to and being at the dentist or doctor with your HSC so they will know at least a little about what to expect.

 - Suggest their favourite cuddly toy accompanies you to the appointment.
 The doctor or dentist can then show your HSC what they are going to do using the cuddly toy as a prop.

 - Talk to them, prepare them in advance (but not too far in advance to avoid unnecessary stress) for an appointment.
 Give them details and age appropriate information.
 Read books together about going to the dentist and doctor – anything to make the situation feel more familiar.
 Don’t spring an appointment on them on the day – that is generally setting you both us for a disastrous consultation.

-Over to You: How have you prepared your HSC for medical visits?
-Share your successes and tips – or those nightmare first appointments that you learnt from.
+How have you prepared your HSC for medical visits?
+Share your successes and tips – or those nightmare first appointments that you have learnt from.